afahad0149/netflix-react-exercise/README.md

 ## What to expect

-React is a component-based framework for building user interfaces.
+React is a component-based library for building user interfaces.
 Explore how it is much more lightweight than Angular.
 It still requires you to learn JSX and consider how React's virtual DOM.

-You will be using JavaScript's experimental [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API.
+You will be using JavaScript's [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API.

 ## Learning objectives